⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Binance

-The largest global cryptocurrency exchange by trading volume, offering a vast array of cryptocurrencies and advanced trading features.
+The world's largest cryptocurrency exchange by trading volume, offering a vast array of services from spot and derivatives trading to an NFT marketplace.

 Kraken